raspberrypi-aa/raspberrypi-aa.github.io/session4/flask.md

 While its possible and pretty straightforward to write your own HTTP server code, Python already has several frameworks that handle all the nitty-gritty of the protocol for us.
 With Flask, all you need to worry about is how your program behaves in response to an HTTP request.
 Some alternatives to Flask are CherryPy, Django, Pylons, Zope.
 I find Flask to be the simplest and lightest weight, so thats what I'll be showing here.

 ### Installing Flask
-Installing Flask is a cinch, but I recommend using a virtualenv because it will pull in a bunch of other pre-prequisites(Werkzeug,Jinja2,itsdangerous,markupsafe) as part of the installation.
+Installing Flask is a cinch, but it will pull in a bunch of other pre-prequisites(Werkzeug,Jinja2,itsdangerous,markupsafe) as part of the installation.
 As always, this will take a few minutes.
 {% highlight bash %}
-sudo apt-get install python-pip # If you have not already done so virtualenv FlaskEnv source FlaskEnv/bin/activate pip install Flask
+sudo apt-get install python-pip # If you have not already done so pip install Flask
 {% endhighlight %}